Nursing Care Plans for Diabetes: What You Need to Know

 Increasing Physical Activity

-Regular exercise can improve long-term glycemic control and help reduce the need for insulin or other medications.
-It can also help reduce stress, help maintain a healthy weight, lower fat levels in the blood, reduce the risk of heart disease and promote overall health.
-Any exercise regimen should be individualized to the patient and have sign-off from the physician.
+Exercise can also help reduce stress, help maintain a healthy weight, lower fat levels in the blood, reduce the risk of heart disease and promote overall health.
+Any exercise regimen should be individualized to the patient and have approval from the physician.

 Home health clinicians will also help patients navigate any specific challenges to exercise and remind them to check glucose levels before beginning any activity.